 The Final Stages

 We electronically submit an official University Endorsement Letter along with your complete application materials (including reference letters) to the Churchill Foundation.
 We also mail your official transcripts.
 The national Churchill Foundation Scholarship Screening Committee, comprised of former Churchill Scholars, evaluates the applications and very selectively endorses those considered most qualified for a scholarship.
 Those students who make the short list will be invited for a phone interview in January with the Director of the Foundation.
 Then, the Cambridge Board of Graduate Studies and the appropriate department at Cambridge review the applications of nationally endorsed candidates, consider the availability of appropriate supervision and laboratory space, and decide who are eligible for admission to the university.
-Based on this information, the Winston Churchill Foundation makes final decisions on Churchill Scholarship winners and announces them by March 1).
+Based on this information, the Winston Churchill Foundation makes final decisions on Churchill Scholarship winners and announces them in February).

 General Application Tips